-Chronic Pain and Community Acupuncture, Part 2: Treating the Nervous System
+Chronic Pain, Part 2: Treating the Nervous System

 Wednesday, December 28th, 2016

 As we said in a previous post, chronic pain is not terribly well understood.
 But we have learned a great deal in the last decade about how pain works.
 We know that it’s not the tissues (muscles, joints and ligaments) but the nervous system and brain that are the real sources of pain.